Fun and easy Easter crafts you can do with your kids!

 Easter Egg Bath Bombs

 Got some plastic eggs ready for your Easter egg hunt?
 Don’t fill them with candy just yet!
-Use those plastic eggs to create colorful bath bombs that will have your kids actually excited for bath time!
+Use those plastic eggs to create colorful bath bombs that will get your kids excited for bath time!

 What You’ll Need